Sofie Madsen: Career

 In 1922, Madsen was hired by Thora Constantin-Hansen who had opened a small Montessori school in Himmelev near Roskilde.
 Initially she adapted willingly to the school but left after a year a she did not agree with the method of teaching.
 Instead she turned to gardening on the Aagaard estate where she felt more comfortable.
 From 1924, she began to care for a couple of autistic children, slowly attracting a few more until in 1926 she moved into Havrekilde, a small property attached to Rødkilde Højskole.
 She succeeded in promoting communication with the children by trying to activate their own interests without threats or coercion.
 For Madsen, it was more important for the children to attain quality in their lives rather than having them adapt to society.

 Over the years her approach gained wider recognition.
 In 1928, with some 10 children in the building she employed her first helper.
 In 1933, additional funding allowed her to extend the building into an orphanage for 14 children, while in 1938 the authorities granted psychiatric supervision.
 In 1941 she acquired Højbo where children could be housed after their treatment had been completed.
 This became known as Himmelev Children's Home in 1947 which was later extended to include another building.
 By her 70th birthday in 1967, Madsen had cared for some 300 children.
-Many of those who had been deemed mentally retarded or insane were able to lead normal lives.
+Many of those who had been deemed intellectually disabled or insane were able to lead normal lives.
 In 1961, her efforts were recognized by the Landsforeningen for Mentalhygiejne (Mental Hygiene Association) who awarded her their Antonius Prize.
 In 1956, Madsen published Hvad børnene lærte mig (What the Children Taught Me) followed by two other works documenting her experiences.

 Inspired by Madsen's approach, with her assistance Else Hansen established her Sofieskolen (Sofie School) in 1964 in Bagsværd.
 Initially caring for 12 children, by 1968 it had grown into a special school for 37 children and today provides facilities for some 60 children.

 Sofie Madsen died on 9 February 1982 and was buried in Lille Lyngby.